Updated Oct. 3, 2023

 As you go, you can command bigger and bigger bucks.
-So get out Mad Man for inspiration and start growing your career as a copywriter.
+So get out Mad Men for inspiration and start growing your career as a copywriter.

 BTW most copywriting is done online these days.
 While there’s still a demand for print copy, it’s disappearing.
 (Honestly, I get 15 flyers dropped in front of my house in a week and they all go straight to recycling.
 Don’t even get me started.
 Somebody still thinks it’s a great idea to paper our town.)

 Sales copy on a webpage, copy on a Facebook ad, that high-pressure sales email from the company that you *cough* gave your email address to, it’s all copywriting (and some is better than others)

 How to get hired in copywriting